mrtyormaa/Foreign-Exchange/README.md

 # Foreign-Exchange

 ## This program has the option of setting the following:
-1. offset
+1. Offset - Offset length of the labels [variable: offset]
-2. Interval Duration
+2. Interval Duration [variable: duration]
       a. m - Minute
       b. h - Hour
       c. d - Day
       d. o - mOnth
       e. y - Year
-3. folder path
+3. folder path [variable: testDir]
       - the program recursively looks through the folder and subfolders to find all the CSV files and creates a corresponding file with "-dataprep.csv" suffix to store the processed data.

 Change the above parameters in "Main.java" to get the desired result.